Evangeline Lilly: Charity work

-Other ventures

-The Squickerwonkers
+Writing

-On 18 July 2013, Lilly debuted her book series, titled The Squickerwonkers at the San Diego Comic-Con centred around a young girl who joins a group of characters described as a "family" who are all "strange outcasts" and have "very particular vices".
+On set of Lost in 2006, Lilly noted in an interview that she wanted to be a writer.
+On July 18, 2013, Lilly debuted her book series, titled The Squickerwonkers at San Diego Comic-Con centered around a young girl who joins a group of characters described as a "family" who are all "strange outcasts" and have "very particular vices".

 In 2014, Titan Books released the first title of The Squickerwonkers titled The Squickerwonkers: The Prequel (2014) with the foreword written by Peter Jackson.
 Three main titles titled The Squickerwonkers, Act 1: The Demise of Selma the Spoiled (2018), The Squickerwonkers, Act 2: The Demise of Lorna the Lazy (2018) and The Squickerwonkers, Act 3: The Demise of Andy the Arrogant (2019) were self-published by Quiet Cocoon Productions with Rodrigo Bastos Didier taking over as illustrator.
 Lilly has stated that her literary inspirations are Roald Dahl and Edward Gorey.

 Personal life

+Lilly was raised Baptist and Mennonite and described herself as "very devout and evangelical".
+She has been involved in humanitarian work for 13 years in Rwanda where she runs an NGO.

-Lilly was married to Murray Hone from 2003 to 2004.
-She was in a relationship with her Lost costar Dominic Monaghan from 2004 to 2007.
-In 2010, Lilly began a long-term relationship with Norman Kali.
-She gave birth to their first child, a son, in 2011.
-Their second child, another son, was born in October 2015.
+Lilly was married to hockey player Murray Hone from 2003 to 2004.
+She was in a relationship with English actor and Lost costar Dominic Monaghan from 2004 to 2007.
+In 2010, Lilly began a relationship with Norman Kali.
+She gave birth to a son, in 2011.
+Their second son was born in October 2015.

-Lilly is a Christian, and she has stated that her religion was what influenced her to visit the Philippines at age 18.

 On 20 December 2006, an electrical problem set fire to Lilly's house in Kailua, Hawaii, destroying the house and all of her possessions while she was on the set of Lost.
 Though she lost all of her belongings, she said that the fire was "almost liberating" and that she was "in no hurry to clutter up [her] life again".

-Covid-19 stance

 On 16 March 2020, Lilly received mixed responses when she refused to self-quarantine during the COVID-19 pandemic, said it was "business as usual" on Instagram, and claimed that she values "freedom over [her] life".
 On 26 March, she apologized for her comments and called them "dismissive, arrogant, and cryptic".
-On 27 January 2022, she posted a photo on Instagram showing that she had taken part in a march against COVID-19 vaccine mandates in Washington, D.C. and said that "nobody should ever be forced to inject their body with anything, against their will".
-On 18 February, amidst the Canada convoy protest against federal vaccine mandates, she urged Canadian Prime Minister Justin Trudeau to meet with the protestors.
+On 27 January 2022, she posted a photo on Instagram showing that she had taken part in a march against COVID-19 vaccine mandates in Washington, D.C., and said that "nobody should ever be forced to inject their body with anything, against their will".
+On 18 February, amidst the Canada convoy protest against federal COVID-19 mandates, she urged Canadian Prime Minister Justin Trudeau to meet with the protestors.